 Do you know about Uniform Civil Code in Goa

-After Independence, State of Goa has adopted the Portuguese Civil Code which enforced a UCC for all its citizens.
-Under this code, Married couple holds joint ownership in all assets owned and acquired by each spouse.
+After Independence, the State of Goa has adopted the Portuguese Civil Code which enforced a UCC for all its citizens.
+Under this code, a married couple holds joint ownership in all assets owned and acquired by each spouse.
 Even Parents can’t disinherit their children entirely at least half of the property must be passed on to them.
 Muslim persons who have registered their marriage in Goa are not allowed to practice polygamy.

 Pros of Uniform Civil Code

-- To provide equal status to all citizens irrespective of their religion, class, caste, gender etc.
+- To provide equal status to all citizens irrespective of their religion, class, caste, gender, etc.

 - To promote gender equality.
 UCC will bring both men and women at par.

 - All Indian citizens are equal before the court of law.
-That is the criminal laws and other civil laws except personal laws are same for all.
-So, UCC is necessary to promote the national integration.
+That is the criminal laws and other civil laws except personal laws are the same for all.
+So, UCC is necessary to promote national integration.